donunobunjo/customer_analysis_prediction_and_segmentation/README.md

-# 🛍️ Mall Customer Segmentation and Spending Behavior Analysis
+# 🛍️ Customer Segmentation and Spending Behavior Analysis

 ## 📘 Project Overview
 This project analyzes customer demographics and spending behavior using a dataset containing information about **CustomerID, Gender, Age, Annual Income (k$), and Spending Score (1–100)**.